 The Admissions Committee will not review the application file until the School of Law receives the law school transcript and letter of good standing and after all other admission decisions have been made.
 Decisions regarding transfer applicants are generally mailed in July.

-The deadline for submitting the School of Law’s Online Application for Admission, the $50 application fee, two recommendations, and the statement of the reason for the proposed transfer is April 30th.
+The deadline for submitting the School of Law’s Online Application for Admission, the $50 non-refundable application fee, two recommendations, and the statement of the reason for the proposed transfer is March 31st.
 The deadline for submitting the letter of good standing and law school transcript is June 30th.